Tsunami014/Blaze-Sudio/progress.md

  - [ ] Make `loading.py` MUCH faster (can rewrite it if you want, just need to also update `graphics.py`)
  - [ ] Make GO.PNEW easier (e.g. have GO.P___ all have their functions in them and stuff so you don't need GO.PSTACKS)
  - [ ] Fix import system to make things load faster
+ - [ ] Make progressbars load stuff in the background for faster launching of the app
 ## Version after: GUI
  - [ ] Add more elements (see Firefox's Acorn)
  - [ ] Add some pretty <u>G</u>UI made by my lovelly pixelarting